-Emergency Preparedness and Spill Response Principle
+Emergency Preparedness and Spill Response

 Accidents happen.
 Advance preparation on what to do when an accident occurs is essential to mitigate the human health effects and the impact on the environment.
+Certified applicators of restricted use pesticides shall maintain records of the application of restricted use pesticides

-- ✓ Develop a golf course facility emergency response plan which includes procedures to control, contain, collect, and store spilled materials. - ✔ Prominently post "Important Telephone Numbers" including CHEMTREC. for emergency information on hazards or actions to take in the event of a spill. - ✓ Ensure an adequately sized spill containment kit is readily available. - Designate a spokesperson who will speak on behalf of the facility should an emergency occur. - ✓ Host a tour for local emergency response teams (for example, fire fighters, etc.) to show them the facilities and to discuss the emergency response plan.
+- Develop a golf course facility emergency response plan which includes procedures to control, contain, collect, and store spilled materials.
+Have signs designating storage and warning of pesticides which will aid emergency crews if needed. - Prominently post "Important Telephone Numbers" including CHEMTREC, for emergency information on hazards or actions to take in the event of a spill. - Ensure an adequately sized spill containment kit is readily available.
+Kit should include: absorbent pads, oil dry/cat litter, marked trash can for pesticide disposal only, gloves, water, soap and an empty container/bucket. - Designate a spokesperson who will speak on behalf of the facility should an emergency occur. - Host a tour for local emergency response teams (for example, fire fighters, etc.) to show them the facilities and to discuss the emergency response plan.
 Seek advice on ways to improve the plan.